Achilles Injury and Pain

 - Appropriate footwear.

-- Dry needling and/or prolotherapy. the calf muscle.
+- Dry needling and/or prolotherapy.

 - Customised orthotic therapy to correct any abnormal walking styles.